Gaoming, Foshan: Transport

-Gaoming has a sizeable bus station located on Hexiang Lu.
+Gaoming has a sizeable long-distance bus station located on Hexiang Lu.
 It provides transport to a number of locations including Guangzhou, Foshan, Kaiping and Zhuhai in mainland China, and Hong Kong.
 Buses to Guangzhou terminate at Fangcun Bus Station (adjoined to Ximenkou Metro) and the Central Bus Station (adjoined to Guangzhou Train Station).
 Both buses take just over an hour and cost around Y33.

-Buses to Foshan (Chancheng) cost either 8 or 10 yuan, depending on whether you take the slower or faster bus.
+Buses to Chancheng cost either 8 or 10 yuan, depending on whether you take the slower or faster bus.

-The future Pearl River Delta International Airport is currently being built in Genghe town, which will replace the Foshan Shadi Airport in Nanhai District.
+The future Foshan Gaoming International Airport is currently being built in Genghe town, which will replace the Foshan Shadi Airport in Nanhai District.

+The 23.5 km extension of Foshan Metro Line 2 connects Nanzhuang station to Gaoming Station with 10 stations.
+Key points include Gaoming Hub Station (future intercity rail connection) and Xijiang New City Station.
+Construction began in 2023, with completion expected in 2028.
+This project will provide Gaoming District with its first metro access.

 Activities

-Affordable food can be easily found along Wenhua Lu in the City Centre, but if you turn off the main road you often find better, cheaper restaurants (in Xinghe Lu for instance).

-Gaoming is famous for its Lai Fen, a local food only found here.
-It is a type of rice noodle.
+Gaoming is famous for its Lai Fen, a type of rice noodles, a local food only found here.

-There are three big Western restaurants: The Harbour Restaurant, Ming Xiang and Oupo.

 Gaoming has plenty of entertainment for its size.
 There are two cinemas, an old one on Canjiang Lu and another one within the newly opened Walmart.
-There are also several places where you can play pool or snooker, gyms, and some bars, the most popular being New Face (on Hexiang Lu) and Honey (on Cangjiang Lu).
+There are also several places where you can play pool or snooker, gyms, and some bars.
 One of the most popular places to go in Gaoming is the Century Square, a large flat open space by the river.
 Many people gather here in the evening to go dancing (many different styles), go rollerskating, play with kites, or simply to have a walk.